Ohio Valley hockey players caught in a Wisconsin shooting say the quick action of some saved their lives

 OHIO COUNTY, W.Va.
 (WTRF) Wheeling hockey players and their families found themselves hours away from home and running for their lives as the word “active shooter” rang out in a Wisconsin casino and banquet hall Saturday, May 1.

-It was Hockey Nationals in Green Bay and the Pittsburgh Predators were at the pinnacle of the year.
+It was Hockey Nationals in Green Bay and the tri-state traveling team, the Pittsburgh Predators, were at the pinnacle of the year.
 Their season ended Saturday with a win that followed two losses the previous days.

 Saturday, they were celebrating an end to a season.